tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ### Prisma Generate - How it works

-Even though the problem seems got solved, there remains one mistery to me: Prisma possibly need OpenSSL to support SSL connection with database, then what does *node_modules/prisma/libquery_engine-linux-musl.so.node* (some shared object with Node?) this file to do with *prisma generate* and what does it do ?
+Even though the problem seems to be solved, there remains a mistery to me: does Prisma need OpenSSL to support SSL connections with the database, and what is the role of *node_modules/prisma/libquery_engine-linux-musl.so.node* in *prisma generate*?

-It turns out that the prisma documentation has a section dedicated on this: [Generating the client (Concepts) (prisma.io)](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/generating-prisma-client).
-Basically you run `*prisma generate*, prisma client(yarn add @prisma/client) will generate a *PrismaClient* with three components:
+It turns out that the Prisma documentation has a section dedicated to this: [Generating the client (Concepts) (prisma.io)](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/generating-prisma-client).
+When you run `*prisma generate*, prisma client package ("yarn add @prisma/client") will generate a *PrismaClient* with three components:

-  * typescript definitions(index.d.ts)
+  * Typescript definitions(index.d.ts)
-  * Javascripts code(index.js)
+  * Javascripts code(index.js) - implementaion of the Prisma Client API.
-  * a query engine(libquery_engine-xxx.xx.node) under path *node_modules/.prisma/client*.
+  * Query engine(libquery_engine-xxx.xx.node) under path *node_modules/.prisma/client*.

 ![prismaBinaryTarget.png](http://d2h13boa5ecwll.cloudfront.net/20220610dockerfile/prismaBinaryTarget.png)

-Recall that you need first `yarn add @prisma/client` package.
+Recall that you first need install the *"yarn add @prisma/client"* package.
 That @prisma/client consists of two key parts:

     * The @prisma/client module itself, which only changes when you re-install the package:  *node_modules/@prisma/client*
     * The .prisma/client folder, temporary, which is the default location for the unique Prisma Client generated from your schema: *node_modules/.prisma/client*